Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Study Design

 We study to what extent words most informative to the final model predictions constitute triggers (as annotated in {\sc EmoTrigger}) of the emotion they are predicting.
 This section describes our strategy to do so for each model type.

-\paragraph{LLMs.} We experimented with 3 large language models, namely GPT-4, Llama2-Chat-13B~\cite{touvron2023llama}, and Alpaca-13B~\cite{alpaca}.
-Our main LLM prompt asks the model to predict emotions present in a given piece of text, and the words that are most important for detecting those emotions; annotated triggers were used as ``important words'' in a few-shot manner (prompt in Appendix \ref{prompt}).\footnote{Zero-shot performance yielded very low alignment with triggers.
-To account for the spelling mistakes that some LLMS make, we compute the Levenshtein distance of words that have more than 4 letters and consider words that have a distance of less than or equal to 2.} Prompt 2 shows how we handle 24 emotions when we use GoEmotions.
+\paragraph{LLMs} We experimented with GPT-4, Llama2-Chat-13B~\cite{touvron2023llama}, and Alpaca-13B~\cite{alpaca}.
+Our main LLM prompt asks the model to predict emotions present in a given piece of text, and elicit explanations as words most important for detecting those emotions; annotated triggers were used as ``salient features''.
+Due to the poor zero-shot performance (Appendix Table~\ref{tab:task1-0shot}), we report few-shot results (prompt in Appendix \ref{prompt1}).\footnote{ We found that the prompt used for GPT4 and LLama2Chat does not allow Alpaca to engage with the text properly, thus we have a different prompt for Alpaca, as shown in \ref{prompt-alpaca}.
+Results from the old vs.\ new prompt are illustrated in Figure \ref{fig:alpaca-prompts} in the Appendix.
+To account for the spelling mistakes that some LLMS make, we compute the Levenshtein distance of words that have more than 4 letters and consider words that have a distance of less than or equal to 2.}

 Since there has been no formal investigation yet for LLM's ability to predict emotion triggers, we also include an \emph{oracle} that asks the model to identify triggers given the gold emotion label in a few-shot manner (prompt in Appendix~\ref{prompt2}).
+Our experiments are run using A100s available on Google Colab and take a total of approximately 50 hours.